RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 - nodes: number_of_nodes_in_the_cluster (Must be an uneven number of at least 3 or greater—[here’s why](https://redislabs.com/redis-enterprise/technology/highly-available-redis/))
 - uiServiceType: service_type

 Service type value can be either ClusterIP or LoadBalancer.
 This is an optional configuration based on [k8s service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
-The default is ClusterIP.
+The default is LoadBalancer.

 - username: \<your_email@your_domain.your_suffix\>